diyafury/diyafury/README.md

 - 🌱 I’m currently learning ...

-A bit of everything but I would like to become more confident with React.
+A bit of everything but I am doing more real world project training with React at the moment.
+I am also collaborating with a JavaScript course provider by proof-reading and ammending course material, to help out but also to cement my knowledge.
 I've recently moved from bitbucket to github and I'm aiming to do at least one commit a day, to 'greenify' my github profile and to visualise my learning journey.
-I have many saved code snippets and tutorials to try out, there is no time like the present to start emptying that bucket list.

 I'm also learning a bit of Python as I volunteer at a school of digitial integration to entice 9 - 13 year olds into coding.
+I am interested in the machine learning and imaging analysis capabilitites of Python.

 - 💞️ I’m looking to collaborate on ...

-React software development projects across devices.
+React software development projects and native mobile development.
 I have a lot to learn and I'm not lacking in enthusiasm.
 I'm easy-going and conscientious... work well in a team and also solo.

 Interactive art projects... even being a fly-on-the-wall, cups-of-tea-maker, a-cable-or-a-socket-finder, general-dogs-body.... just let me be involved!

 - 📫 How to reach me ...

-diyafury+work@gmail.com
+diyafury[plus]work[at]gmail[dot]com

 <!---
 diyafury/diyafury is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.